anunciado/DIM0614-WeatherSystem/README.md

 * Compile the IDE (Eclipse - Java IDE):
 1. Just open the IDE.
-2. Import the project folder as a Java Project.
+2. Import the project folder as a Java Project and all libraries.
-3. After, click in the "Run" button.
+3. After, click in the "Run" button in the class Server.
+4. After, click in the "Run" button in the class Client.
-6. From this it only interacts with the system.
+5. From this it only interacts with the system.

 * Compile by terminal:
 1. Enter the src folder and compile all the .java files with the following command: